Unit2795/pizza-problem/README.md

 - Calculating when orders will be ready.
 - Calculating the timeline, this is pre-calculated and provided as input data.
 Though it may be better to dynamically populate this from items as they are added as opposed to hard-coded.

+The last version of the solution DOES include these additional features.

 ## Files:

 - `original.ts` contains the original problem to be solved